 Most workplaces shouldn’t have an issue keeping their extinguishers within that temperature range, but in extreme cases, it could happen!
 Fire extinguishers stored at too low a temperature could acquire a cracked valve or hose, so avoid allowing your extinguishers to freeze.

 Many people wonder whether extinguishers can be stored on their sides.
 While modern extinguishers can be stored horizontally (the contents are under pressure and the angle of storage will not cause the system to leak), proper fire extinguisher storage includes using the appropriate mounting brackets to keep the extinguisher within easy access.
 Horizontal storage typically isn’t optimal for employee access in an emergency, so it’s not recommended.

 Maintain accessibility and visibility of extinguishers

 If fire extinguishers aren’t readily available, they won’t be used.
-One of the most important aspects of storing fire extinguishers is making sure they are accessible and clearly visible.
+One of the most important aspects of storing fire extinguishers is making sure they are accessible and clearly visible to employees.
 Keep the following in mind:

 - Always keep areas in front of fire extinguishers clean and clear of obstructions.

 - Mount fire extinguishers in such a way that they can’t be removed or damaged.